 The right focus

 It is not the shortcomings of others, nor what others have done or not done that one should think about, but what one has done or not done oneself (Dhammapada 50).

 The meaning is obvious, so I need only point out that Buddha is telling us that we ought to think about our actions–not to egotistically brood, but to examine and learn how better to act or abstain from action.
 We are not to shrug off our past actions without a thought and move on heedlessly.
 This also means that we must ponder our shortcomings so they will not be repeated.

 Actions alone matter

-“Truth” or “right” are neither if they are not lived out by those who speak or advocate them.
-There is simply no value in theory that is not carried out (successfully) in practice.
-What a pity that Buddha needs to point this out–but he certainly does.
+High ideals are nothing if they are not lived out by those who speak or advocate them.
+There is simply no value in theory that is not carried out successfully in practice.
+What a pity that Buddha needs to point this out, but he certainly does.
 Look at politics, for proof.

 “Just as from a heap of flowers many garland strands can be made, even so one born and mortal should do–with what’s born and is mortal–many a skillful thing” (Thanissaro Bhikkhu).

 “As many a garland can be strung from a mass of flowers, so should mortal man born in this world perform many wholesome deeds” (Harischandra Kaviratna).